The semi-analytic theory and computation of finite-depth standing water waves: Introduction

-For the infinite-depth case with zero surface tension, Schwartz and Whitney \cite{schwartz1981semi} proposed an arbitrary-order semi-analytic theory of standing waves using a conformal mapping formulation of the equations.
-They computed their expansions to 29th order in quadruple-precision floating-point arithmetic.
-Amick and Toland \cite{amick1987semi} devised an ingenious implicit function theorem argument to prove the ``Schwartz and Whitney conjecture'' that their algorithm does not break down.
+For the infinite-depth case with zero surface tension, Schwartz \& Whitney \cite{schwartz1981semi} proposed an arbitrary-order semi-analytic theory of standing waves using a conformal mapping formulation of the equations.
+They computed their expansions to twenty-ninth order in quadruple-precision floating-point arithmetic.
+Amick \& Toland \cite{amick1987semi} devised an ingenious implicit function theorem argument to prove the `Schwartz and Whitney conjecture' that their algorithm does not break down.
 They showed that although there are infinitely many exact resonances, each resonant equation is solvable the first time it enters the system, and the free parameter associated with each resonance is uniquely determined by the solvability condition at the next higher order.
 Iooss presented an alternative proof of the Schwartz and Whitney conjecture based on normal forms \cite{iooss:99} and generalized the results to the case of several dominant modes.

 An important open question that was not resolved by Amick and Toland is whether the coefficients in these formal asymptotic expansions grow slowly enough that the resulting series has a positive radius of convergence.
-If they had succeeded in this last step, it would have been the first proof of existence of standing water waves.
-An alternative approach to proving existence of standing waves \cite{plotnikov01,iooss05,alazard15} and more general temporally quasi-periodic water waves \cite{berti2016quasi} has been developed in recent years that employs a KAM-style Nash-Moser iteration to rapidly converge to a solution through a sequence of less regular spaces.
-However, this only establishes existence for values of the amplitude parameter in a Cantor set.

-In the present paper and its companion \cite{abassi:semi2}, we return to the original approach and explore the growth rates of the coefficients of the Stokes expansion through numerical computation.
-We generalize the Schwartz and Whitney algorithm to handle standing waves of finite depth in the present paper.
+In the present paper, we generalize the Schwartz and Whitney algorithm to handle standing waves of finite depth and explore the growth rates of the coefficients of the Stokes expansion through numerical computation.
 In \cite{abassi:semi2}, we will show how to include the effects of surface tension in infinite depth.
-Each step of the recursive algorithm in finite depth involves computing forcing terms that arise from lower order terms in the expansion and dividing them by the numbers
+Each step of these recursive algorithms involves computing forcing terms that arise from lower-order terms in the expansion and dividing them by the numbers